Flathead Lake: Everything You Need to Know About One of Montana's Greatest Lakes

 Flathead Lake: Key Facts & Figures

-In my younger years, I worked as a marina attendant the lake and I had the spiel down.
+In my younger years, I worked as a marina attendant the lake and I had the spiel down for our guests.
 Ahem...

 The lake gets its pristine waters from the National Park & Forest Service lands that feed it, making for clear waters and clean, refreshing swims.
 Driving on the scenic highways that hug the lake shore, it would take you 87.2 miles to drive around the entirety of this massive lake, though there are over 180 miles of actual shoreline!
 In Montana driving distance, that’s about an hour and a half to a two hour drive.